 What to do with this fragrant fresh herb though?

-Pesto is basically made up of basil, nuts, cheese, garlic and oil.
+Pesto is basically made up of basil, pine nuts, Romano cheese, garlic and oil.
 Vegans however can opt not to use cheese.
+Variations that work on this side of the world are cashews for pine nuts and gouda or parmesan for pecorino romano.

 - 1/4 cup of cashew nuts